How to Write a Software Engineer Resume: What to Include and How Long It Should Be

 The best project descriptions tell a story.
 You identified a problem, made technical decisions, shipped something real, and learned from the experience.
 That narrative matters more than the complexity of the technology you used.

-Common Tech Resume Mistakes
+Common Software Engineer Resume Mistakes

 Listing Technologies You Don't Actually Know